cambridgeltl/proteinontology/README.md

 If succesful, this process generates the file `data/compacted/pr.jsonld` and `pr-idmapping.dat`.

+Note that this process is likely to take 10-15 min and may take over an hour to complete on some systems.

 ## Requirements

 - Unix shell and standard tools (e.g. `wget`)